-Sazan is a small island of just under 6 square kilometers, located in front of Vlora’s bay, in the Otranto Channel.
-For decades, a large rock was an inaccessible military outpost and is now becoming one of Albania’s main tourist attractions.
+Sazan is a small island of just under 6 square kilometers, located in Vlora’s bay, in the Otranto Channel.
+For decades, a large rock was an inaccessible military outpost and became one of Albania’s main tourist attractions.

 The islet is, in fact, a tiny paradise of wild and uncontaminated nature, where you can explore paths not exactly easy but extremely fascinating and mysterious, evidence of its stormy military past.
-Here, the crystal clear waters and breathtaking beaches are a counterpoint to the Cold War’s wrecks, a part of which has been recovered by archaeologists and exhibited in the Archaeological Museum of Durres.
+Here, the crystal clear waters and breathtaking beaches are a counterpoint to the Cold War’s wrecks, a part of which archaeologists have recovered and exhibited in the Archaeological Museum of Durres.

 Sazan’s turbulent history resurfaces in every corner of this great rock with a peak of almost 340 meters above sea level, among the 3600 bunkers scattered over its surface and kilometer-long underground tunnels built for the soldiers of Enver Hoxha’s communist Albania.

 During Fascism, the first fortifications were built here and roads, houses, schools, and theatres.
 Some of the buildings built during the Italian domination and later during the Cold War can still be admired everywhere.
 However, most of the structures were destroyed during the last joint exercise between NATO and Albanian military forces.
 These include the Villa that Mussolini built on the islet in 1930.

 Sazan is half an hour by ferry from Vlora, the port that welcomes tourists, is located on the eastern side.
 From here, you can walk to the west coast, where Gryka and Xhehenemit (Hell’s Gorge) and Gjiri I Djallit (Devil’s Gulf) are located, which have a spectacular and very deep inlet similar to an open-air cave.